Go to Reviews.org AU Edition

 Why is that?
 Well, because Wi-Fi travels through the air instead of through a cable, your internet connection loses speed and signal strength as it travels over distance and has to go through walls, floors, and other objects.
 A wired connection, on the other hand, just has to travel through the Ethernet cable to get to your device.

 If you must use Wi-Fi, you can try swapping to a different frequency if you have a dual-band router.
 If you’re currently on your router’s 2.4 GHz frequency network, try swapping to the 5 GHz frequency network.
+This is one of the best Wi-Fi boosters for satellite internet.

 Your internet might kick into a higher gear if the frequency you swap to is being used by fewer devices that are all demanding that sweet high-speed connection.